ubports/system-image/resolver/docs/readme.rst

 space so multiple deltas are not necessary.

- * For each of *android* and *ubuntu-rootfs*, find all the deltas which matches the version number in the bundle.
+ * For each of *android* and *ubuntu-rootfs*, find all the deltas which matches the version number in the latest bundle.
 There may be more than one, e.g. delta from the last monthly to this version, and delta from the last delta to this version.
  * Chase all the bases until you reach a YYYYMM00 version, which names the last monthly that the latest delta is based off of
  * Now you should have up to two chains of possible updates, running through